tronix3/syniros/exampleSite/content/english/service.md

 ---
 title: Service
-description: this is meta description
+description: Services we offer to our customers.
 bg_image: images/feature-bg.jpg
 layout: service
 about: